lassejlv/servemon/docs/why-use.md

 ## 📦 No Packages Required.

 You don't need to install any packages.
-Just run `servemon run` and start serving your site.
+Just run `servemon dev` and start serving your site.